-- Recommended Exam: Mental Status, HEENT, Heart, Lungs, Abdomen, Extremities, Neuro - Items in Red Text are key performance measures used in the EMS Acute Stroke Care Toolkit. - Acute Stroke care is evolving rapidly.
-Time of onset / last seen normal may be changed at any time depending on the capabilities and resources of your hospital based on Stroke: EMS Triage and Destination Plan. - Time of Onset or Last Seen Normal: - One of the most important items the pre-hospital provider can obtain, of which all treatment decisions are based. - Be very precise in gathering data to establish the time of onset and report as an actual time (i.e. 13:47 NOT "about 45 minutes ago.") - Without this information patient may not be able to receive thrombolytics at facility. - Wake up stroke: Time starts when patient last awake or symptom free. - You are often in the best position to determine the actual Time of Onset while you have family, friends or caretakers available.
-Often these sources of information may arrive well after you have delivered the patient to the hospital.
-Delays in decisions due to lack of information may prevent an eligible patient from receiving thrombolytics. - The Reperfusion Checklist should be completed for any suspected stroke patient.
-With a duration of symptoms of less than 24 hrs , scene times should be limited to ≤ 10 minutes, early notification / activation of receiving facility should be performed and transport times should be minimized. - If possible place 2 IV sites. - Blood Draw: - Many systems utilize EMS venous blood samples.
-Follow your local policy and procedures. - The differential listed on the Altered Mental Status Protocol should also be considered. - Be alert for airway problems (swallowing difficulty, vomiting/aspiration). - Hypoglycemia can present as a localized neurologic deficit, especially in the elderly. - Document the Stroke Screen results in the PCR. - Agencies may use validated pre-hospital stroke screen of choice. - Pediatrics:
+- Recommended Exam: EMS Stroke Screen and Severity Assessment, Mental Status, Neuro - Items in Red Text are key performance measures used in the EMS Acute Stroke Care Toolkit. - Acute Stroke care is evolving rapidly.
+Time of onset / last seen normal or well may be changed at any time depending on the capabilities and resources of your regional hospitals based on Stroke: EMS Triage and Destination Plan. - Time of Onset or Last Seen Normal or Well: - One of the most important items the pre-hospital provider can obtain, of which all treatment decisions are based. - Be precise in gathering data to establish the time of onset and report as an actual time (i.e. 13:47 NOT "about 45 minutes ago.") - Without this information patient care may be delayed at facility.

+Wake up stroke: Time starts when patient last awake or symptom free.